 Contains intense threat, moderate violence and occasional gory moments.

-unfair and evil adult 'system' through bravery, teamwork and resourcefulness.
+defeat the unfair and evil adult 'system' through bravery, teamwork and resourcefulness.
 There were a small number of complaints criticising the decision to cut the film for 12A.
-These were mostly from young fans of the books who believed the film should remain
+These were mostly from young fans of the books who believed the

 In the July of 2012, the Advisory Panel on Children's Viewing (APCV) met to discuss the BBFC's 12A classification of The Hunger Games.
 In the BBFC's own words, the APCV: